ShaAfr/underrepresentation_in_clinical_dataset/codes/mimic/instructions.md

 4. Follow the general instruction 6-11 with generated 14 training files.
 5. Use `dp_unit_choice.ipynb` file to identify which unit has optimum repetition of under represented population.
 6. Fing the performance of any specific underrepresented subgroup now with the chosen unit from previous step with `3_results in subgroups.ipynb` file.

+Note: for decompensation, the steps are similar.
+Just need to run decompansation commands and access decompensation train_listfile.csv